arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.09.16
+A bildungsroman is "a novel dealing with one person's formative years or spiritual education."
+I came across this term in *Kafka on the Shore*, a book (quite good and weird so far) which uses it fairly frequently.

 ### 02.08.16
 The Linux kernel switches schedulers a lot.
 The default scheduler right now is the Completely Fair Scheduler (CFS).
 There's also a scheduler, created